basnijholt/nijho.lt/content/post/file-based-rag-memory/index.md

 But there has been a glaring hole in my setup: **Context**.

 LLMs are brilliant but amnesiac.
-Every time I start a new chat, the model forgets who I am, what I'm working on, and that I prefer concise Python code over verbose Java-style classes.
+Every time I start a new chat, the model forgets who I am, what I'm working on, and that I prefer [functional Python code]({{< ref "/post/functional-python" >}}) over object-oriented styles.
-Worse, it doesn't know about the PDF spec I just downloaded or the internal documentation I wrote last week.
+Worse, it also forgets the thing I just told it five minutes ago in another window.

 The industry solution to this is RAG (Retrieval-Augmented Generation) and Memory.
 But when I looked at the available tools, I hit a wall.

 Most solutions fell into two buckets:
-1.  **SaaS / Web UIs:** Upload your files to a cloud service (privacy nightmare) or use a specific web chat interface that locks you in.
+1.  **SaaS / Web UIs:** Upload your files to a cloud service or use a specific web chat interface that locks you in.
 2.  **Developer Libraries:** "Just use LangChain/LlamaIndex!" they say.
 Great, now I have to write a Python script every time I want to ask a question about a PDF?

 I didn't want a library.
 I didn't want a web UI.